andrewfurey21/final-year-project/PLAN.md

-# RISC-V Processor Subsystem Analysis
+# Comparing Branch Prediction Circuits

-Maybe compare difference implementations of a risc-v extension.
+Implement a functioning RISC-V chip, with a bunch of different branch prediction circuitry, and compare and contrast.

 * Define goal
 * gather data